jneug/typst-finite/src/util.typ

 /// Calculate start, end and ctrl points for a transition.
 ///
+/// -> array
+#let transition-pts(
-/// - start (vector): Center of the start state.
+  /// Center of the start state.
+  /// -> vector
+  start,
-/// - end (vector): Center of the end state.
+  /// Center of the end state.
+  /// -> vector
+  end,
-/// - start-radius (length): Radius of the start state.
+  /// Radius of the start state.
+  /// -> float
+  start-radius,
-/// - end-radius (length): Radius of the end state.
+  /// Radius of the end state.
+  /// -> float
+  end-radius,
-/// - curve (float): Curvature of the transition.
+  /// Curvature of the transition.
+  /// -> float
-#let transition-pts(start, end, start-radius, end-radius, curve: 1, anchor: top) = {
+  curve: 1,
+  /// Anchor point for loops.
+  /// -> alignment
+  anchor: top,
+) = {
   // Is it a loop?
   if start == end {
     return loop-pts(start, start-radius, curve: curve, anchor: anchor)